adey-px/cluster-music/README.md

 ## 1.0 Project Name: Cluster Music
 The aim of the project is to develop a custom application for user to listen to audio music, similar to existing popular audio apps like Spotify, Amazon music & YouTube music among others.
 The application consists of a home page displaying audio and a search bar where user can search for audio music to play.
 There is also a navigation panel on the left side and it appears on all pages of the site

-The project is deployed to Python Anywhere on adeypx.pythonanywhere.com
+The project is deployed to Heroku on https://dj-cluster-music.herokuapp.com/

 ## 2.0 UX
 The web Application is developed for any user who enjoys playing audio music for relaxation or any other reason